survivejs/webpack-book/manuscript/advanced_techniques/01_consuming_packages.md

 Even though it's easy to consume packages through npm, there are times when it's useful to have more information available. npm provides `npm info <package>` command for basic queries.
 You can use it to check the metadata associated to packages while figuring out version related information.

 [package-config-checker](https://www.npmjs.com/package/package-config-checker) goes a step further.
 It allows you to understand better which packages of your project have updated recently and it provides means to get insight into your dependencies.
 It can reveal which packages could use download size related improvements for example.

+[slow-deps](https://www.npmjs.com/package/slow-deps) can reveal which dependencies of a project are the slowest to install.

+[weigh](https://www.npmjs.com/package/weigh) can be used figure out the approximate size of a package when it's served to a browser in various ways (uncompressed, minified, gzipped).

 [npms.io](https://npms.io/) provides a better search for npm.
 The basic search has been integrated to [npmjs.org](https://www.npmjs.com/), but npms.io can still be interesting especially because they expose their data through [a public API](https://api-docs.npms.io/) you can query programmatically.